jallanxjallan/hhp/stories/capital_market_consultants.md

 ---
 note_id: 293
-status: 📤
+status: 📝
-title: Capital Markets
+title: Capital Market Consultants
 ---

+1. Give some background on Tuti Dewi Hadinoto, a founding partner of HHP.

-1. Tuti and Tuti Dewi became among the first capital market legal consultants to conduct legal examinations for stock exchange listings.
+2. Describe how the two Tutis (Tuti Hadriputranto and Tuti Dewi) became among the first capital market legal consultants in Indonesia